nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 The `UI` component consists following classes: [`UI.java` ](https://github.com/AY2122S2-CS2113T-T10-2/tp/blob/master/src/main/java/seedu/planitarium/global/UI.java)

-The UI component standarizes the output.
-It provides customized output for `PlanITarium` with `static` method, including printing welcome message and exit message as well as chatbox pattern.
-UI is created when initializing and is called by main during execution.
+The UI component provides function to standardize the output.
+It provides `printWelcomeMsg()` and `printExitMsg()` as well as chatbox pattern `printHoriLine()` to create chatbox styled output.

+How the `UI` component is used:

+UI is created when initializing the program.
+During execution, UI will be called to create chatbox pattern by calling `printHoriLine()`.
+UI also prints welcome message at the beginning of the session and print exit message at the end of the session.

 ![UIClass](images/UIClass.png)